JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 }
 ```

-Let's have a look to all the properties one by one for a more didactic approach:
+Let's have a look to all the properties one by one for a more didactic approach, and in the end we'll have a look at the `subcompose()` function.

 **recomposer**